figredos/flutter/TEXT_FILES/WIDGETS/catalog/layout.md

 ## Dismissible

 In flutter the 'Dismissible' widget is used to make its child widget dismissible by swiping it horizontally.
 It's commonly used in scenarios where you have a list of items, and you want users to be able to swipe an item to trigger some action, such as deletion.

+## LayoutBuilder

+This widget is an utility widget that provides information about the constraints that its child widget has within its parent's layout.
+It allows the creation of a widget whose size or layout depends on the constraints provided by its parent.

+The **LayoutBuilder** takes a callback function as its child, and this function receives a **BuildContext** and a **BoxConstraints** object as parameters.
+The **BoxConstraints** object represents the minimum and maximum height and width that the child can occupy.

+The **LayoutBuilder** is particularly useful when you need to create widgets whose layout depends on the constraints imposed by their parent widgets.
+It allows the creation of more flexible and responsive layouts within the constraints provided by the parent.